stevenrichter16/sim/docs/factory_ownership_refactor_plan.md

 - Generate API docs from the contracts so downstream consumers (e.g., UI layer, external tooling) can rely on stable field names and types.

 ## Implementation roadmap
-- **Phase 0 – Tooling & contract scaffolding.** Decide on the TypeScript/Vite adoption path, land shared ESLint rules for naming, wire Vitest aliases for the new module layout, and publish the initial DTO contract files (even if they only wrap existing JS shapes).
-Ship `npm run lint:factory-ownership`, `npm run test:factory-ownership`, and `npm run trace:factory-ownership` scripts—even as placeholders—so downstream phases can fill them in.
+- **Phase 0 – Tooling & contract scaffolding.** Stand up the TypeScript/Vite toolchain (compiler config, Vite build entry, ESLint/Prettier presets, Vitest aliases), add the new npm scripts, and publish the initial DTO contract files (typed, even if they wrap existing JS shapes).
+Include migration notes for mixed TS/JS usage and CI jobs that exercise the new scripts so later phases build on a typed foundation.
+Contracts live in `src/factoryOwnership/model/contracts.ts` with a companion JSON schema (`contracts.schema.json`) and `schemas.ts` helper for runtime validation wiring.
 - **Phase 1 – Extract pure transforms.** Land module splits, the snapshot capture helper, and fixture builders together so subsequent phases can rely on the new APIs.
 Ensure existing integration tests continue to pass by retaining the orchestration shim.
 - **Phase 2 – Allocation engine & invariants.** Replace the current linker logic with the allocator, wiring invariant checks behind a debug flag initially, then defaulting them on after burn-in.
 Include manual reservation support in this phase so tests confirm a blood node cannot serve two vats.
 - **Phase 3 – Schema-driven builders.** Introduce shared templates and migrate smelter/constructor builders over one at a time, accompanied by golden snapshot updates and naming audits.